 On June 26, 2015, the staff of the Division of Investment Management of the SEC issued a Guidance Update addressing the staff's views on the application of the exception from personal securities and trading reporting under an adviser's code of ethics for its directors, officers, partners and other supervised persons with access to nonpublic information regarding securities transactions ("access persons") for securities held in an account over which the access person has "no direct or indirect influence or control" (the "reporting exception").
-Specifically, the staff addressed the application of the reporting exception to an access person's trusts and third-party discretionary accounts.
-In this connection, the staff states that an access person may rely on the reporting exception with respect to a blind trust, in which a trustee manages funds for the benefit of such access person, who has no knowledge of the specific management actions taken by the trustee and no right to intervene in the trustee's management.
+Specifically, the staff addressed the application of the reporting exception to an access person may rely on the reporting exception with respect to a blind trust, in which a trustee manages funds for the benefit of such access person, who has no knowledge of the specific management actions taken by the trustee and no right to intervene in the trustee's management.